CCurl/c4/README.md

 - The VARIABLE space is separated from the CODE space, and can be larger than 64kb.
 - There are 10 temporary words (T0..T9) that can be re-defined without any dictionary overhead.
 - There are 10 temporary/local variables (r0..r9) that can be allocated/destroyed.
 - There is support for up to 255 lexicons.
-C4 core words are in lexicon 0.
+The c4 core words are in lexicon 0.

 ## Temporary words:
 - A temporary word is named T0 ..
-T9.
+T9 (case-sensitive).
 - I think of temporary words as named transient words that don't incur any dictionary overhead.
 - For example, ": T4 ... ;" will define word T4, but T4 is not added to the dictionary.
 - Their purpose is to support code reuse and factoring without the overhead of a dictionary entriy.